huseyn0w/React-TodoList/README.md

 - Signup/Login to see your personal tasks
 - Simple UI which created with Material UI
 - Task Deadline time picker
-- Task Completed Checkbox filter (Soon)
+- Task Completed Checkbox filter

 **Technologies that used in creation of this app:**
 - React JS (Core)